 Myth #1: Renewable energy is more expensive

-The myth that renewable energy is more expensive than fossil fuels may have been true 10 years ago, but that is certainly not the case today.
-Prices of renewable energy from all sources have tumbled since 2010, and currently, most are as cheap as electricity generated by coal, oil and natural gas, or cheaper.
+The myth that energy generated by renewable sources is more expensive than energy generated by fossil fuels may have been true in the early 2000s, but today that couldn't be further from the truth.
+The price for renewable energy, no matter which source it comes from, has decreased substantially since 2010, and currently, they are just as cost effective as electricity generated by coal, oil, and natural gas — if not cheaper.

 According to figures published by Lazard, an investment bank based in New York, combined cycle gas turbine (CCGT) plants come in at $0.05/kWh and coal at $0.09/kWh.
 By comparison, electricity produced by solar power, both utility-scale photovoltaic (PV), and concentrating solar power (CSP) costs around $0.07/kWh, that from onshore wind turbines about $0.05/kWh.